Anna Gilligan: Career

 entertainment reporter for Good Day New York on Fox 5 in New York City.
 She is a host at Meettheboss and former host of Fast Track on FoxBusiness.com and a reporter/producer at the Fox News Channel.
 Gilligan was a frequent guest on the Fox News Channel late night talk show Red Eye with Greg Gutfeld.

 Personal life

-On October 13, 2015, during the Fox 5 network morning show Good Day New York, it was revealed during a segment about cat adoption by her and Fox 5 News 10 o'clock anchor Steve Lacy via phone, that she would marry Lacy.
+On October 13, 2015, during the Fox 5 network morning show Good Day New York, it was revealed during a segment about cat adoption by her and Fox 5 News 10 o'clock anchor Steve Lacy via phone, that they would marry.
 The couple had their first daughter in 2020.

 Gilligan was formerly in a relationship with actor Steve Guttenberg.